All Episodes

 More and more folks on Capitol Hill on both sides of the aisle are saying this is a gigantic problem and a threat because they are monopolies.

-Um this has to be changed, and I think it will be.
+And I think it will be.

-Interestingly, regardless of the election, this is a bipartisan issue on Capitol Hill, because lawmakers of both sides are worried about it.
+Interestingly, regardless of the election, this is a bipartisan issue on Capitol Hill because lawmakers of both sides are worried about it.

 By the way, this is inside information I want to share.